alphabetworkers/alphabetworkersunion.org/frontend/content/power/events.en.md

 ### Ending Google’s complicity in Israeli apartheid

 A discussion about organizing to end Google’s complicity in Israeli apartheid through its 1 billion dollar Project Nimbus, a Google Cloud contract with the Israeli government and military.
-We will amplify Palestinian Googlers’ voices.
-We will also address why anti-Zionism is not antisemitism and how to respond as a community to harmful weaponizations of antisemitism.
+We amplify Palestinian Googlers’ voices.
+We also address why anti-Zionism is not antisemitism and how to respond as a community to harmful weaponizations of antisemitism.

 {{< fig >}}{{< youtube 1ofFDPOAZFg >}}{{< /fig >}}